 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

-Fortamet is only part of a complete treatment program that may also include diet, exercise, weight control, and special medical care.
+Fortamet is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.